000Justin000/GBPN/README.md

 ```

 In this example, _num\_features_ is the input dimension of the MLP, _num\_classes_ is the output dimension of the MLP, _dim\_hidden_ is the number of units per hidden layer in the MLP, and _num\_layers_ is the number of hidden layers in the MLP.
-After defining the model, we can run GBPN inference as:
+After defining the model, we can run MLP/BP inference as:

 ```python
 log_b = model(x, edge_index, edge_weight=edge_weight, edge_rv=edge_rv, deg=deg, deg_ori=deg, K=5)